obsidianmd/obsidian-developer-docs/en/Plugins/User interface/Modals.md

 Modals display information and accept input from the user.
-To create a modal, create a class that extends [[obsidian.modal|Modal]]:
+To create a modal, create a class that extends [[Reference/TypeScript API/Modal/Modal|Modal]]:

 ```ts
 import { App, Modal } from "obsidian";